graphistry/graphistry-cli/docs/connector-management.md

 Databricks connector management is largely via the above generic commands

-Additional per-user PAT management is supported through the following Databricks-specific connector commands
+Additional per-user PAT management is supported through the following Databricks-specific connector commands.
+When SSO is not an option, this allows storing per-user PAT entries that get automatically applied upon regular Graphistry authentication.

 #### Manage one or more Personal Access Tokens (PATs)